What You’ll Learn 🌐

 Finally, we will set up the transfer from the measurement unit.
 What does this mean?

-Transfer: "which channels will be sent across the network during recording, for storing and displaying on the client".
+Transfer: the channels that will be sent across the network during recording for storage and display on the client.

-That is the entire scope of what transfer means.
-It has no effect on the storage of all channels on the measurement units (assuming that local storage is enabled - the default and highly recommended setting).
-This is important to understand!
-Therefore, you can have multiple measurement units, each with dozens or even hundreds of channels, and transfer only a few channels - or even no channels - to the client.
+That is the entire scope of what “transfer” means.
+It has no effect on the storage of all channels on the measurement units (assuming local storage is enabled—the default and highly recommended setting).
+This is important to understand.
+You can have multiple measurement units, each with dozens or even hundreds of channels, yet transfer only a few channels—or even none—to the client.

-Transferring channels will only mean that you will be able to preview and store those transferred channels in real-time on the Master Client.
-The others - not transferred channels - you will be able to transfer later as the complete data file will be recorded for each measurement unit when the measurement will be done.
-This is described in the section How to Setup the Measurement and start Measuring? under Transfer stored data to the client.
+Transferring channels only means that you will be able to preview and store those transferred channels in real time on the Master client.
+Channels that are not transferred can still be retrieved later, since the complete data file is recorded for each measurement unit once the measurement is finished.
+This process is described in the section How to Set Up the Measurement and Start Measuring? under Transfer Stored Data to the Client.

-On image 49 you can see that on the MU1 we have selected both two channels, so they will be transferred in real-time to the client.
-Of course, they will also be stored on the local measurement unit, because this has been selected by default on the hardware setup screen, NET page.
-In case we would not select them as Transfer, we would still be able to transfer them in the measure mode during and at the end of the measurement.
+In image 49, you can see that on MU1 we have selected two channels, so they will be transferred in real time to the client.
+Naturally, they will also be stored on the local measurement unit, because this option is selected by default on the Hardware Setup → NET page.
+If we had not selected them as Transfer channels, they could still be transferred later in Measure mode, either during or after the measurement.

 How to remotely set displays and channels on the measurement unit?

-In this section, we are using only the master client computer to remotely configure and control a measurement unit from this master client.
-The measurement unit is already connected to it using the steps from the preceding section.
-All steps are done on the client.
+In this section, we are using only the Master client computer to remotely configure and control a measurement unit.
+The measurement unit is already connected to the client using the steps from the preceding section.
+All configuration steps are performed on the client.

-We are not touching the measurement unit at all.
-It could be a few feet away, on the other side of the building, or miles away.
-As long as it has a reliable network connection to the client, we can control it from this client!
+We are not interacting with the measurement unit directly.
+It could be a few feet away, in another part of the building, or even miles away.
+As long as it has a reliable network connection to the client, it can be controlled entirely from the Master client.

 Local setup - NET

-Now click the Ch. setup button -> NET.
-In this case, we have used 15 Measuring Units (MU).
-If you know what the Dewesoft X Setup screen normally looks like, you will notice a subtle but important difference - there is a tab for each measurement unit in which you can reach out for each measurement unit remotely - see the section Remote Channel and Display setup on the measurement unit.
+Click the Ch.
+Setup → NET button.
+In this case, we have used 15 Measurement Units (MU).
+If you are familiar with the Dewesoft X setup screen, you will notice a subtle but important difference: there is a tab for each measurement unit, allowing you to remotely access each one (see the section Remote Channel and Display Setup on the Measurement Unit).

-As we have said before there is a section of many MU tabs.
-If you have more than one measurement unit, their names will be shown in this section as tabs.
-The local computer is our master client, and in our case does not have any real measurement channels of its own.
-Besides here you can define those channels as Transfer or not, which you will get to know with in the next section What does the Transferred Channel mean?.
+As mentioned earlier, there is a section with multiple MU tabs.
+If you have more than one measurement unit, their names will appear in this section as tabs.
+The local computer is our Master client and, in this case, does not have any physical measurement channels of its own.
+Here, you can also define channels as Transfer or not, which will be explained in the next section, What Does the Transferred Channel Mean?

-It is interesting to note that you can perform math functions in real-time on this client using any channels that are transferred from the measurement units!
-You can even combine channels from more than one measurement unit here in math channels - as long as the measurement units are synchronized!
+It is important to note that you can perform math functions in real time on the client using any channels transferred from the measurement units.
+You can even combine channels from multiple measurement units into math channels—as long as the measurement units are synchronized.

 Flat List - list of all the Analog Inputs on a master client

-Besides the NET tab, you have also a Flat list of all the Analog inputs that are consistent with your measurement units, where you can also define your remote inputs.
-Just simply click on Analog in tab and set up the channels remotely.
+In addition to the NET tab, you also have a Flat List of all the Analog Inputs available from your measurement units.
+Here, you can also define your remote inputs.
+Simply click on the Analog In tab and set up the channels remotely.

-Setting up the channels is basically the same as if you would have a standalone unit.
-You can activate channels with the Used / Unused buttons, scale them using the Setup buttons, and so on.
-You can also set the dynamic and reduced sample rates, choose a filename, and more.
-In this example, our Master Client is a computer with more than 2000 analog input channels.
+Setting up the channels is essentially the same as with a standalone unit.
+You can activate channels using the Used / Unused buttons, scale them using the Setup buttons, and adjust other parameters as needed.
+You can also configure dynamic and reduced sample rates, choose filenames, and more.
+In this example, our Master client computer handles more than 2,000 analog input channels.

-In addition, as we have mentioned before the Math channels can also be created, where you can use any channel from any measurement unit.
+Additionally, as mentioned before, Math channels can also be created, allowing you to use channels from any measurement unit.

 What is cross trigger function?

-Cross Trigger function is an additional triggering option provided with Dewesoft NET, where one measurement unit's (MU's) condition can inside the network trigger another measurement unit (MU).
+The Cross Trigger function is an additional triggering option provided with Dewesoft NET, where the condition of one measurement unit (MU) can trigger another measurement unit within the network.

-enabling local cross triggering on all 15 MUs,
+Enable local cross triggering on all 15 MUs.

-setting local Start storing trigger condition on MU6 - analog input 2 (AI2),
+Set the Start storing trigger condition on MU6 → Analog Input 2 (AI2).

-setting local Stop storing trigger condition on MU6 - analog input 3 (AI3).
+Set the Stop storing trigger condition on MU6 → Analog Input 3 (AI3).

 Setting up the cross trigger

-Set the Storing type on 'Fast on trigger, slow otherwise', and enable Cross trigger (send and receive network triggers) and Send and receive stop trigger options - see image 62.
+Enable the options Cross trigger (send and receive network triggers) and Send and receive stop trigger (see image 62).

 Defining start and stop storing conditions